anthonybertronski/weather-dashboard/README.md

 This is a weather dashboard made with api calls from Open Weather Map.

 ## Technology Stack
-HTML, Bootstrap, JQuery
+HTML, Bootstrap, JQuery, AJAX

 ## Contributors
 @sammiefrog

 ## Usage
-To test your knowledge on me as a person.
+To find out the weather in any city you wish.

 ## Credits
 www.openweathermap.com